How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 Primarily Novani

 Ascending the ladder of complexity and ignition temperature, we find deuterium-helium-3 (D-He3) chambers.
-The Novani have favored this fuel mixture for centuries already, both resources being amply present among their worlds.
+The Novani have favored this fuel mixture from the outset, both resources amply present among their worlds.
 The reaction itself creates no unwanted neutrons.
 However, Republican engineers had to overcome the challenge of deuterium side reactions, which do create neutrons.
 Modern Novani designs minimize these side reactions but do not erase them completely.
-To stave off slow neutron embrittlement of the engine wall, the helium-3 is spin-polarized for maximum stray neutron absorption.
-This modification reduces efficiency a bit but allows for a safer reactor to be built and operated with less radioactive shielding and successfully mitigates the aforementioned challenges when using this fuel mixture.
+To stave off embrittlement of the reactor wall, the helium-3 is spin-polarized for maximum stray neutron absorption.
+This modification reduces efficiency a bit but allows for a safer reactor to be built and operated without redundant radioactive shielding and successfully mitigates the challenges of harnessing this fuel mixture.

-The Novani D-He3 fuel blend wastes very few fusion products.
-In a shear drive, it generates very good exhaust velocity, leading to high efficiency performance.
+The Novani D-He3 fuel blend wastes very few fusion products—their microfusion reactors are quite fuel efficient.
+In a shear drive, it generates very good exhaust velocity, leading to high performance.
 This gives Novani vessels excellent range for deep space operation.
-But the Novani are also known for weaponizing their exhaust in the form of plasma weapons.
+But the Novani are also known for weaponizing their exhaust as directed plasma weaponry.
 Every use of this ordinance steals from the Δv budget.

 Primarily Geminese

 The Geminese have all the deuterium they need in their two world oceans.
-A temperamental but more elegant fusion system exclusively uses deuterium in a fully catalyzed Triple Deuterium (DDD) reaction cycle.
-The opportunity afforded by this heavily mediated reaction is the simplification of the fuel source.
+A temperamental but elegant fusion system uses either a double or triple deuterium reaction cycle (DD/D).
+The opportunity afforded by this complex reaction cycle is the simplification of the fuel source.
 Only deuterium needs to be harvested and stored.

 Helium-3